-The Pangea Community represents a groundbreaking sustainable regenerative development in Taos County, designed to showcase off-grid living, environmental stewardship, and cultural integration.
+The Pangea Community represents a groundbreaking sustainable regenerative development in Taos County, designed to showcase off-grid living, environmental stewardship, and cultural celebration.

-Adjacent to the historic Taos Pueblo, this community serves as a beacon of modern ecological living, rooted in the rich heritage and traditions of the Tiwa people.
+This community serves as a beacon of modern ecological living while honoring the rich cultural heritage and traditions of Taos, New Mexico.

 This initiative integrates innovative design, renewable energy, regenerative farming, and community-centric services to create an unparalleled living experience.